cccorpuz/chip-8-emulator/README.md

 Project started in December 2021 by Crispin Corpuz

 This is a CHIP8 emulator project built in ANSI C.
-The purpose is to learn C more in-depth and how to build an emulator.
+The purpose is to learn C more in-depth and learn to build an emulator.